the suite life of travel

 • Print

-Have you had an opportunity to visit Roscoe Village in Coshocton?
-I would love to hear about your experience if you would kindly leave a message in the comments section below.
-Many thanks for reading about my day trip to Roscoe Village and wishing you many Happy Travels!
+Have you visited the Windmill Island Gardens or attended the Tulip Time festival in Holland, Michigan?
+I would love to hear about your experience if you would kindly leave a message in the comments below.
+Many thanks for reading about my fun-filled day at Windmill Island Gardens and wishing you many Happy Travels!

 What to See and What to Do: